Grocery retailing

 Superquinn

-Eire supermarket, head office at Lucan, Dublin
+Eire supermarket, head office at Lucan, Dublin.

-and 8.5% of the Eire grocery market.
+2/2006, 21 stores and 8.5% of the Eire grocery market.

 Tesco